Azure/SQL-Connectivity-Checker/README.md

 1. Extract all the files into a folder.

 1. Open Windows PowerShell ISE in Administrator mode.
-For the better results, our recommendation is to use the advanced connectivity tests which demand to start PowerShell in Administrator mode.
+For better results, our recommendation is to use the advanced connectivity tests which demand to start PowerShell in Administrator mode.
 You can still run the basic tests, in case you decide not to run this way.
 Please note that script parameters 'RunAdvancedConnectivityPolicyTests' and 'CollectNetworkTrace' will only work if the admin privileges are granted.

 1. From PowerShell ISE, open the file named 'RunLocally.ps1' you can find in the previous folder.